mas-4/standingwater.io/src/projects/languagemap.md

 featureImage: "./languagemap.jpg"
 short: "languagemap"
 ---
-This project was inspired by a trend on reddit.com/r/languagelearning where people would post world maps with the countries colored by the languages they spoke.
+This project was inspired by a trend on [r/languagelearning][11] where people would post world maps with the countries colored by the languages they spoke.
 I decided to build an actual dedicated web app that would automatically color the countries themselves.

 To do this required a lot of data gathering and cleaning.
 Doing that itself was an arduous process that had a lot of false starts.
-The final method I settled on was to use Google Sheets 'importhtml' function, which could be used to import Wikipedia tables to a spreadsheet.
+The final method I settled on was to use Google Sheets `importhtml` function, which could be used to import Wikipedia tables to a spreadsheet.
 To automate this I used Python and gspread.

 It was definitely a lesson in data gathering and cleaning.